Ariel-Precision-Medicine/ariel-cftr-duct-model/README.md

 Variant functionality has not been rigorously verified, but source is Cutting Paper for residual CFTR fxn found here: https://www.ncbi.nlm.nih.gov/pubmed/29805046

+Currently, two display options are available:
+(1) a user-interactive GUI application to load in desired variants and see their impacts (2) HTML-based plotting via Bokeh that outputs cleaner, visually appealing plots

+Future work will add interactivity to (2) to allow the user to change criteria for the model (similar to (1)).

+All scripts are found in the "scripts" directory.
+All image and HTML outputs are found in the "outputs" subdirectory.
+PDFs of all supporting papers can be found in the "supporting_papers" directory.
+For best performance when using (2) to generate HTML plots, please install the Ariel-specific 'Gilroy' font packages found in the "fonts" directory.

 Dependencies:
 * Python 3
 * NumPy